 One must be aware of reimbursement rules!
 The hospital must be intimated upon admission and there is a time limit (~15 days) within which the claim documents with bills have to be sent.

 The paperwork for extended hospital stays can be a pain.
-If you are someone who will not vist a CAMs or AMC office for in person verfication because it is too much work, stick to cashless.
+If you are someone who will not visit a CAMs or AMC office for in-person verification because it is too much work, stick to cashless.